deedy5/primp/README.md

     """Initializes a blocking HTTP client that can impersonate web browsers.

     Args:
-        timeout (float, optional): HTTP request timeout in seconds.
+        headers (dict, optional): headers to send with requests.
+If `impersonate` is set, this will be ignored. timeout (float, optional): HTTP request timeout in seconds.
 Default is 30. proxy (str, optional): Proxy URL for HTTP requests.
 Example: "socks5://127.0.0.1:9150".
 Default is None. impersonate (str, optional): Entity to impersonate.
 Example: "chrome_123".
 Default is None.